btholt/complete-intro-to-sql/lessons/04-joins-and-constraints/E-constraints.md

 UNIQUE is another constraint that dictates that this column must be unqiue amongst all other columns.
 Ever wonder how an app can tell you so quickly if an email or a user name is taken so quickly?
 They likely use a UNIQUE constraint on those two columns.
 They should.
 PRIMARY is another such constraint.

+We also added a constraint on recipe_ingredients that every row must have a unique combination of recipe_id and ingredient_id.
+We could have added an additional primary, incrementing, unique ID but what would we use that for?
+To me at this moment it doesn't serve a purpose so we can just use the other two as a unique key.
+This is common for these sorts of many-to-many connecting tables.

 Foreign keys are a type of constraint as well.
 They enforce consistency amongst tables.

 ## CHECK